emqx/emqx-docs/en_US/data-integration/data-bridge-opents.md

 ### Install OpenTSDB

-Install OpenTSDB via Docker, and then run the docker image.
+Install OpenTSDB via Docker, and then run the docker image (Only x86 platform is supported now).

 ```bash
 docker pull petergrace/opentsdb-docker